Master's to Doctorate

 For a guide on interpreting your program requirements, visit the Mapping section of the GradHUB Blueprint.

-• ability to conduct independent and original research
+• the potential ability to conduct advanced original research independently using relevant methodologies; and,

 Timing

-You can access the CGPS Qualifying Exam Policy Here.
+You can access the Doctoral Candidacy Assessment Policy Here.

 The dissertation is a technical work that documents and demonstrates a substantial contribution to the field of study.
 The dissertation is provided in written form to their supervisor, and eventually the dissertation committee.
 After receiving approval from the committee, the student will locate their cognate examiner and defend their work.